sanuann/schema-standardization/docs/testing_using_schema.md

 # Testing your schema and collecting data

 First, make sure your syntax is in correct jsonld format.
-Test all files with `@content` from command line:
+Test all files with `@context` from command line:

 ```
 npm install -g jsonlint